-During the course of her career, kHyal has held the positions of Chief Creative Officer at Metropolitan interactive; Creative Director at Havas Worldwide, NetKey and Microtech international Inc; Cofounder and Vice President of Marketing at blowtorch studios and SunStar interactive; and Director of Marketing and Public Relations at Stamford Health.
+Most recently, kHyal was Chief Marketing Officer for Impesa Inc, a SaaS FinTech company with offices in Costa Rica and the US; Cofounder and Principal of Microtech International Inc; and Director of Corporate Communications and SaaS Strategy at Triad Capital.
+During the course of her career she has also held the positions of Chief Creative Officer at Metropolitan interactive; Creative Director at Havas Worldwide, NetKey and Microtech international Inc; Cofounder and Vice President of Marketing at blowtorch studios and SunStar interactive; and Director of Marketing and Public Relations at Stamford Health.

 kHyal majored in Mass Communications at Emerson College.
 She has served on the MIT Enterprise Forum of New York City’s Marketing Committee; co-chaired the Fundraising Committee of Volunteer Lawyers for the Arts, Los Angeles; was an active member of the Connecticut Technology Council’s Vice President of Marketing Forum; and a member/speaker of FleetBoston Financial Women Entrepreneurs’ Connection. kHyal has been a juror for the London International Advertising (LIA) Awards, a judge for Hasbro’s Project Upcycle Design Awards, served as Communications Chair for the American Institute of Graphic Arts (AIGA) Brand Central Chapter, and was on the advisory board of GraphicDesign.com London.